sgelernter/synthgarden/README.md

 ```

 ### Synth Instrument
-The synth instrument is constructed using the Tone.js library, a modular music-creation framework wrapped around the Web Audio API.
+The synth instrument is constructed using the `Tone.js` library, a modular music-creation framework wrapped around the `Web Audio API`.
 The main synth component acts as the "single source of truth" for all of the musical elements of the app, and it's responsible for initializing not just the audio context but also each of the individual audio processing nodes that the user can adjust to customize the instrument's sound.
 Modern browsers don't allow apps to generate audio without user input (and thank goodness for that!), so we use a simulated power button in the UI to first start up the tone generator ("oscillator") if this is the first time powering the instrument on that session, before then setting up event listeners to allow users to play the instrument with their keyboard:

 ```js
         if (this.state.contextStarted === 'false') {